 - Slips, trips and falls are the second highest single cause of workplace injuries

-- There were more than 1,600 workplace slips, trips and falls reported in 2016
+- There were around 1,700 workplace slips, trips and falls reported in 2017

 - A greater percentage of slips, trips and falls lead to over a month off work, compared to all other accidents